-The solar power markets are characterized by continually changing technology requiring improved features, such as increased efficiency and higher power output and improved aesthetics.
+The solar power market is characterized by continually changing technology requiring improved features, such as increased efficiency and higher power output and improved aesthetics.
 This will require us to continuously develop new solar power products and enhancements for existing solar power products to keep pace with evolving industry standards and changing customer requirements.
 Technologies developed by others may prove more advantageous than ours for the commercialization of solar power products and may render our technology obsolete.
 Our failure to further refine our technology and develop and introduce new solar power products could cause our products to become uncompetitive or obsolete, which could reduce our market share and cause our sales to decline.
 SunPower's research and development expense was \$7.1 million in the nine months ended September 30, 2006 and \$6.5 million in fiscal year 2005.
-PowerLight's net research and development expense after deduction for government funding was \$0.5 million in the nine months ended September 30, 2006 and \$0.5 million in fiscal year 2005.
-PowerLight's total research and development expense before government funding was \$1.6 million in the nine months ended September 30, 2006 and \$0.5 million in fiscal year 2005.
+PowerLight's net research and development expense after deduction for government funding was \$0.5 million in the nine months ended September 30, 2006 and \$2.1 million in fiscal year 2005.
 We will need to invest significant financial resources in research and development to maintain our market position, keep pace with technological advances in the solar power industry and effectively compete in the future.